 About the Panel

-The RAND Corporation, the Center on Reinventing Public Education (CRPE), the Council of Great City Schools, and Kitamba launched the American School District Panel (ASDP) in fall 2020.
+RAND, the Center on Reinventing Public Education (CRPE), the Council of Great City Schools, and MGT launched the American School District Panel (ASDP) in fall 2020.
 The ASDP is part of the American Educator Panels.

-From 2020–2023, this team will conduct surveys approximately three times a year and publish district profiles based on in-depth interviews with ASDP members to dive more deeply into survey topics such as recovering from COVID-19 learning loss.
+From 2020–2026, this team will conduct surveys approximately two times a year and publish district profiles based on in-depth interviews with ASDP members to dive more deeply into survey topics such as recovering from COVID-19 learning loss.

 The ASDP effort is informed by an advisory committee of district, charter management organization (CMO), policy, and community leaders who provide input on survey and qualitative study topics.
 The ASDP surveys explore a range of district functions, such as curriculum and instruction, professional development supports, and services for students with disabilities.
 The research will examine district strategy, structure, policy, and practice, and will provide insight into how districts are changing to support school-level problem-solving.

-Download data for free from the American Educator Panels data portal or explore interactive survey results via our data tool.
+Download data for free from the American Educator Panels data portal or create a free account to explore interactive data visualizations on Bento.

 In this page